Paulkimaili/-Maji-Ndogo-Water-Services-Dashboard--Power-BI-Project-Part-2/README.md

-# -Maji-Ndogo-Water-Services-Dashboard--Power-BI-Project-Part-2

-# 💧 Maji Ndogo Water Services Dashboard — Power BI Project (Part 2: Visualising)
+# 💧 Maji Ndogo Water Services Dashboard — Power BI Project Part 2

 An end-to-end Power BI project analyzing water access, water quality, queue dynamics, infrastructure costs, and water-source-related crime across the fictional region of **Maji Ndogo**.
 The project transforms raw, messy survey data into a clean relational model and a set of interactive dashboards that surface actionable insights for improving water service delivery.